 By Cheryl Swope, M.Ed

-At a time when many of our friends are becoming somewhat reluctant “empty-nesters,” my husband and I are in the process of realizing that we need to continue homeschooling our children even beyond their graduation.
-At 19, neither of our special-needs twins are able to attend college, yet both want to continue learning.
-Over time their difficulties have not lessened but increased.
+When many of our friends are becoming somewhat reluctant “empty-nesters,” my husband and I realize that we need to continue homeschooling our children even beyond their graduation.
+At 19, neither of our special-needs twins can attend college, yet both want to continue learning.
+Over time, their difficulties have not lessened but increased.
 We have learned to relax our expectations, but not the quality of our courses or methods.

 Cultivating Beyond Conditions